-Even though they look delectable, hand pies are very easy to make.
-The crust is just a few ingredients, and fresh cherries make this filling irresistible.
+Even though they look borderline extravagant, hand pies are easy to make.
+The crust is just a few ingredients, and fresh cherries plus a few extras make up the perfect filling.
 You could use frozen cherries or canned filling and they would still be yummy.
-But fresh cherries, like the ones I used from The Northwest Cherry Growers take them to the next level.
+But fresh cherries, like the ones I used from The Northwest Cherry Growers, take them to the next level.

 Cherry hand pie, or calzone?

-my tip on How to get that amazing flaky crust
+my tip on How to get that perfectly flaky crust